 Four Mile Valley Railroad - Plans and route revealed

 Darrtown Family Tree - Darrtown's pioneer families listed

 Murder-1865 - Murder times two

 Kirk Mee III has long remembered a story that his father told him, back in the 1950's, when Kirk III was a young boy.
 Kirk Mee II shared a tale about a double murder that happened on a farm west of Darrtown, on Schollenbarger Road.
 No details were shared.
 Kirk Mee II never mentioned this story again to his son; but, the tale lodged in the memory of Kirk Mee III.

 Kirk Mee III and Fred Lindley had a conversation, about a belief, held by many Darrtown old-timers, that John Dillinger sometimes stayed on a farm on Scott Road, east of Darrtown.
 Given Kirk's interest in the story, Fred suggested to Kirk that Kirk contact Darrtown native, Rick Martin, as Rick might have some additional information about the Dillinger narrative.

 A memory recalled...

-In a subsequent conversation between Kirk Mee III and Rick Martin regarding the Dillinger story, Rick mentioned that Luther McVicker frequently told Rick that a man known as "Dad" Irwin got away with a double murder on a farm west of Darrtown.
-That triggered Kirk's memory of the anecdote that his father told him some 65-70 years before.
+In a subsequent conversation between Kirk Mee III and Rick Martin regarding the Dillinger story, Rick mentioned that, during times when he and Luther McVicker were riding in Rick's auto, Luther said that that a man known as "Dad" Irwin got away with a double murder on a farm west of Darrtown, on Schollenbarger Road.
+That story triggered Kirk's memory of an anecdote that his father told him some 65-70 years before.
 And, with that, Kirk and Rick began a quest to uncover the truth about the double murder.

 The power of conversation...